paulnguyen/cmpe172/labs/lab1/README.md

 Follow the instructions from Demos in class.

-## Part 2 -- Spring Taco Cloud App
+## Part 2 -- Spring Tacos Cloud App

 Using the Sample code from Chapter 1 of *Spring in Action 5th Edition*, create the Tacos Spring Boot project in /labs/lab1/tacos-cloud and deploy the Application on go Google Cloud Kubernetes Engine.